Logitech G915 Lightspeed Gaming Keyboard review: "Impossibly thin"

 It doesn't seem like you have to worry about forgetting to turn the keyboard off either.
 It goes to sleep automatically, and the battery level didn't even drop after I left it in this state overnight.

 The G915 charges over a braided micro-USB cable, and you can plug the included adapter into it in case you need to bring the dongle closer to the keyboard.
+I'm disappointed that Logitech still hasn't made the switch to USB-C though, especially on a keyboard that costs this much.

 If there's one thing the G915 could use less of though, it's buttons.
 There's a dedicated row of five macro keys on the left, on top of the rubberised media buttons and profile shortcuts.
 There's even a button to activate Game Mode so you can disable the Windows keys in game.
 Most of these are pretty useful, but the G1 to G5 macro keys may only see situational use by a select group of gamers.
 They also add a good few centimeters to the length of what is already a very long keyboard, which may be a problem on a small desk.
 In fact, getting rid of the macro keys might also help shave a bit off the G915's exorbitant price.